rishkum/dectechViz/README.md

 ## dectechViz

 An R package to to make your graphs prettier quickly.
 This is still a work in progress so bear with me.
+Here is the standard version to make your graphs using ggplot2.

 ``` r
 library(ggplot2)